trychlos/pwix-accounts-ui/README.md

 - ac-password-data
 - ac-username-data
 - ac-email-data
+- ac-twice-data

-    Provides the current characteristics of the new password (resp. username, resp. email address) being inputed by the user.
+    Provides the current characteristics of the new password (resp. username, resp. email address, resp. double password fields) being inputed by the user.

 ## Advanced use cases